StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-25-why-would-people-choose-the-lies-of-the-world-over-the-truth-of-god/_index.md

 Then being a Christian is probably not for you.
 Compare John 15:18-20.

-Because God has temporarily given Satan leave to manipulate and control the systems of this world in order to test humanity, we are very much in enemy territory.
+Because God has temporarily allowed Satan to manipulate and control the systems of this world in order to test humanity, we are very much in "enemy territory".
 This world is not our home (at least it is not supposed to be); we are merely sojourners here.

 Governments, media, corporations, nonprofit organizations, even culture itself---all largely dance to Satan's tune, not God's.
 And so it is that we Christians tend to find ourselves faced with the choice of either falling into line and conforming, or sticking out and facing the consequences of such.